Total TimePrep: 15 min. Cook: 5 min./batch

 - Confectioners' sugar

 - In a large bowl, beat eggs.
 Add milk, water and vanilla until well blended.
 In another bowl, whisk flour, sugar, baking powder and salt; beat into egg mixture until smooth.
-In an electric skillet or deep-fat fryer, heat oil to 375°.
+In a deep cast-iron or electric skillet, heat oil to 375°.

 - Cover the bottom of a funnel spout with your finger; ladle 1/2 cup batter into the funnel.
 Holding the funnel several inches above the oil, release your finger and move the funnel in a spiral motion until all the batter is released, scraping with a rubber spatula if needed.

 - Fry until golden brown, 2 minutes on each side.
 Drain on paper towels.
 Dust with confectioners' sugar; serve warm.